tradixcodes/tradixcodes/README.md

 Hi there!
 I'm Tradix, a passionate developer.
 I love to explore and learn about technologies and share cool stuff.

 - 🔭 I’m currently working on personal projects.<br>
-- 🌱 I’m currently learning React and Javascript.<br>
+- 🌱 I’m currently learning backend development.<br>
 - 👯 I’m looking to collaborate on web-development. <br>
 - 💬 Ask me about Computer Science.<br>
 - 📫 How to reach me: [my email](mailto:tradixcodes@gmail.com)<br>